Health, Safety and the Environment

 - The proposed site will be fenced to prevent access by wildlife

 - The site design, construction and operating procedures ensure minimal impact to wildlife and local aquatic habitat

-- Wildlife interactions will be recorded in a logbook and shared with Alberta Environment and Park wildlife managers
+- Wildlife interactions will be recorded in a logbook and shared with B.C.
+Environment and Park wildlife managers

 Air Quality Management: